WhatsApp: +86 18126157548 Email: kerry@alpinemold.com

 multi-cavity-injection-mold-design multi-cavity-injection-molded-parts

-(3) Family Mold
+#3 Family Injection Mold

 Case Sharing: A customer specializing in air pumps had a product consisting of seven to eight components that needed assembly.
 To reduce production costs, the customer proposed integrating the entire set of products into one family mold.
 Alpine Mold conducted an in-depth analysis of the structural characteristics and molding process compatibility of each component, and finally determined that some core components could be integrated into a single mold design.
 This integrated solution not only accurately met the customer's cost control needs but also simplified the subsequent assembly process and significantly improved supply chain efficiency.